Aurochs-Linux/A.OS/README.md

 ## What is Aurochs Linux?

 Aurochs Linux is yet another Linux distribution.
 We have a vision to make the desktop as usable as possible.
-We don't want to focus on enterprise or server software.
+We don't want to focus on enterprise or server software at the detremient to our desktop experince.

 ## Core Values